canonical/microk8s-benchmarks/scripts/scale-test/README.md

 python scripts/scale-test/setup_cluster.py -m "mycluster" --nodes 10 --control-plane 3
 ```

 will create a new juju model named `mycluster`, spin up 10 ubuntu instances on it and install `microk8s`.
 After that, it will join nodes as workers or not depending on the number of control-plane nodes were specified.
+You can also specify which channel you want to install by using the `--channel` argument.

-Check out `python setup_cluster.py -h` for more detailed instructions on how to use the tool.
+Check out `python setup_cluster.py --help` for more detailed instructions on how to use the tool.

 #### Docker credentials
 If you are trying to setup a large cluster, you will most probably hit dockerhub rate-limit errors (see [this documentation page](https://microk8s.io/docs/dockerhub-limits)).